The Sikorsky Entrepreneurial Challenge

 Submit Your Idea.
 Win Cash.
 Collaborate with an Industry Leader.

-Awardees will gain entry to an extensive network of technical experts, business mentors, strategic partners, potential customers and experienced investors.
+Awardees will gain entry to an extensive network of technical experts, business mentors, strategic team members, potential customers and experienced investors.

 Sikorsky Innovations holds the Entrepreneurial Challenge to highlight and support revolutionary ideas, ventures and innovators whose technology is highly relevant to one of its identified focus area.
 Each focus area (outlined below) represents current company technology needs for production aircraft and processes.